(click on panels to expand information)

 Kronos reporting for student hourly employees

-New student hourly employees should meet with Kathy Wilson (Rm.
+New student hourly employees should meet with Dennis Choi (Rm.
 1135D Biochemistry) to complete payroll and appointment paperwork.
 She will also provide instructions on Kronos to login and enter hours.
 All Kronos hours need to be approved with Student and Supervisor Approvals by noon on Monday following the end of a biweekly pay period.
-If there is an early deadline due to a holiday, Kathy will inform all student hourly employees.
+If there is an early deadline due to a holiday, Dennis will inform all student hourly employees.
 Before you approve your hours, check and save your hours on a daily basis.
 After student has approved hours, the supervisor will then approve Kronos hours.

 Faculty and academic staff will receive a monthly leave report to track sick leave and vacation usage.
 These forms are distributed at the beginning of the month and should be returned to Dennis Choi with a supervisor signature by the 10th of the month.
 If you lose your monthly leave report, go to MyUW and under the Work Record tab print a new leave report from the Leave Report Statement section.